opensourcecheemsburgers/portfolio-website/website/blogs/my_helix_setup_for_leptos.md

 Note: Appending `-e` to Leptosfmt, will add experimental support for Tailwind class formatting using [`rustywind`][rustywind].

-IMPORTANT: For any formatters added using the `dprint-plugin-exec` method, the helix formatter command must be: `dprint fmt --stdin {extension}` where the extension is equal to the one defined in `dprint.json` or `.dprint.json`.
+IMPORTANT: For any formatters added using the [`dprint-plugin-exec`][dprint-exec-plugin] method, the helix formatter command must be: `dprint fmt --stdin {extension}` where the extension is equal to the one defined in `dprint.json` or `.dprint.json`.

 ## Configuring Helix